renard/emacs-build-macosx/README.md

   Should Emacs use mmap(2) for buffer allocation?         no What window system should Emacs use?                    nextstep What toolkit should Emacs use?                          none Where do we find X Windows header files?
-NONE Where do we find X Windows libraries?
-NONE Does Emacs use -lXaw3d?                                 no Does Emacs use -lXpm?                                   no Does Emacs use -ljpeg?                                  yes Does Emacs use -ltiff?                                  yes Does Emacs use a gif library?                           yes -lgif Does Emacs use a png library?                           yes -L/usr/local/Cellar/libpng/1.6.37/lib -lpng16 -lz Does Emacs use -lrsvg-2?                                yes Does Emacs use cairo?                                   no Does Emacs use -llcms2?                                 yes Does Emacs use imagemagick?                             yes Does Emacs use native APIs for images?                  yes (ns) Does Emacs support sound?                               no Does Emacs use -lgpm?                                   no Does Emacs use -ldbus?                                  no Does Emacs use -lgconf?                                 no Does Emacs use GSettings?                               no Does Emacs use a file notification library?             yes (kqueue)
+Standard dirs Where do we find X Windows libraries?
+Standard dirs Does Emacs use -lXaw3d?                                 no Does Emacs use -lXpm?                                   no Does Emacs use -ljpeg?                                  yes Does Emacs use -ltiff?                                  yes Does Emacs use a gif library?                           yes -lgif Does Emacs use a png library?                           yes -L/usr/local/opt/libpng/lib -lpng16 Does Emacs use -lrsvg-2?                                yes Does Emacs use -lwebp?                                  yes Does Emacs use -lsqlite3?                               yes Does Emacs use cairo?                                   no Does Emacs use -llcms2?                                 yes Does Emacs use imagemagick?                             no Does Emacs use native APIs for images?                  yes (ns) Does Emacs support sound?                               no Does Emacs use -lgpm?                                   no Does Emacs use -ldbus?                                  yes Does Emacs use -lgconf?                                 no Does Emacs use GSettings?                               no Does Emacs use a file notification library?             yes (kqueue)